Logo

 Stefanos Tsitsipas is a supporter of Greek football club AEK Athens.

-Stefanos Tsitsipas credits his mother's twin sister, who was a professional tennis player in the Soviet Union, with helping the family's finances so that he could afford to travel with his father to train and compete during his junior career.
+Stefanos Tsitsipas credits his mother's twin sister, who was a professional tennis player in the Soviet Union, with financial support so that he could be accompanied by his father and compete as a junior player.

 Stefanos Tsitsipas's maternal grandfather Sergei Salnikov was an Olympic gold medal-winning member of the Soviet national football team and a former manager of FC Spartak Moscow.